Gloria-Pi/JS-Repo/paita-gloria-units-14-15/14-modules-and-build-tools/03-bundler-showcase/readme.md

 ## Comparison with Webpack

-Here's a rough comparison between the final Vite and Webpack `package.json` files for the same project:
+Here's a rough comparison between the final Vite and Webpack `package.json` files for the same project (please refer to this [readme](/04-stylish-bundling-challenge/readme.md) for more information about the webpack project):

 ### Vite (`package.json` excerpt)